 They know what they want.
 They expect certain things: dates on time, be a gentleman, call, be courteous, don't depend on text.
 They don't look for attention the same way.
 They will just say, ":et's cuddle" rather than be whiny about it.

 What is your earliest memory of being attracted to a much older woman?

 Hard to pinpoint, but I once saw an older woman having sex through her window as a kid.
 Something just clicked once I started having sex.

 What's the favorite date you've been on with an older woman?

 Favorite date?
 It was actually a simple one that didn't lead to sex.
 I met her at a piano bar, and I listened to her talk, intently.
 I listened to her, gave minimal feedback, walked her to her car, and said how much fun I had.
 She looked me in the eye and kissed me on the cheek.
 I knew she felt the same from the kiss.
 It made me happy to make her happy.

-you give for someone else who wants to date a woman in the 60-plus
+What advice would you give for someone else who wants to date a woman in the 60-plus bracket?

 Don't be sleazy.
 Don't take the cougar route, assuming Stifler's mom wants to bang you.
 Listen, hold conversation, show interest, and they melt in your hand.
 Also, don't be shy in bed; whip it out and be confident.